 They will get hot dogs banned in two to three years.

-The media will st you wait.
+The media will step.

-They get hot dogs manned in two to three years, maybe five at the outside.
+They'll get hot dogs manned in two to three years, maybe five at the outside, because they're doing it for us.

-And they think they are good people.
+And they think, see, they are good people.

 They care.

-They are good people, and they are protecting us from ourselves.
+And they are protecting us from ourselves.

-And then they will feel when they're going to go after apple pie, they already have if it's made with trans fats.
+And then they will feel when they're going to go after apple pie they already have if it's made with trans fats.

 Sugar, not long down the pike.